developerUpdated 2026-06-21

 exploreAllows the agent to browse model metadata for context.

 The persona_id field locks the session to a specific persona's row-level security filters and column restrictions.
 The model_ids field restricts which models the agent can query.
+The project_ids field restricts which projects the embedded session can access; the chat loads only projects in this list.

 Theming

 The conversational client supports light and dark mode.
 By default it follows the user's system preference.
-You can override by appending &theme=light or &theme=dark to the embed URL:
+You can override by appending ?theme=light or ?theme=dark to the embed URL:

 For deeper customisation (brand colours, typography), deploy the conversational client with a custom theme configuration file.
 See the conversational client's tessallite-theme.json for the available theme tokens.